NandTheMan/NandTheMan/README.md

 ## Currently Learning

-Working through machine learning fundamentals for my thesis, building a modular AI + classical ML assistant on the side, and reading one ML paper a week — no rush, just consistency.
-Also exploring how to combine LLM flexibility with the structure of classical ML pipelines.
+Working through machine learning fundamentals for my thesis, building a modular AI assistant on the side, and trying to read one ML paper a week.
+No rush, just focusing on consistency.
+I am also exploring how to combine LLM models with classical ML pipelines.

 ## GitHub Activity